-as their first playoff series win, mostly because it was their first season to be above .500 and in the playoffs.
+Perhaps you look at the game seven win in the series known as the "Miracle at Richfield" as the most satisfying win in Cav's basketball history.
+It was their sixth season in the league and that game seven victory was their first playoff series win, mostly because it was their first season to be above .500 and in the playoffs.
 That game might have just put the Cavaliers on the map, but it is not one of the wins you hear about when people speak of the franchise.

 Then you skip ahead to the late 1980's after a long time of heart ache for Cleveland fans, and you have maybe their best stretch as a team, going on great runs and establishing themselves as contenders in the Eastern Conference.
 Their most memorable win came in game four of the first round best-of-five series in 1989 when they were able to beat Chicago in Chicago and force a game five back in Cleveland.
 The win over Michael Jordan and the Bulls was huge for the Cavs and their fans, invigorating the city.
 This game probably does not measure up though simply because of what happened next.
 That was the series that "The Shot" took place, when Jordan got the ball and seemed to hover in mid-air as Craig Ehlo flew by and he hit the series winning 15 foot jumper.
-The heartbreak of that game and series tends to take away from the game fo
+The heartbreak of that game and series tends to take away from the game four satisfaction.

 The next game that would be incredibly satisfying to Cavalier fans would be game one of the career of one LeBron James.
 He was the hometown boy, the high school phenom who was a man among boys, the consensus number one pick overall, and the savior.
 He did not disappoint either that night in Sacramento as he had 25 points, nine assists, six rebounds, and four steals while shooting 60% from the floor.
 An amazing debut as an 18 year old right out of high school, and a game that Cavalier fans had to love and get an extreme feeling of satisfaction, knowing they were heading in the right direction.